What is the difference between an SU Center-based Program and an SU World Partner Program?

 Syracuse Abroad’s 60-plus World Partner programs offer a range of models for SU students—from enrolling in small programs sponsored by other U.S. universities (in Costa Rica, Germany, South Africa, and India, among others), to enrolling in foreign universities where most of your classes are with international students (Israel, Japan, and Korea), to directly enrolling in university courses alongside local students (Australia, Ireland).
 Individual programs have specific requirements, but in every case, it is the student’s responsibility to identify appropriate courses and get approvals for SU credit from academic advisers.

 What is a Signature Seminar?

 A Signature Seminar is a traveling 3-credit course, offered at Syracuse center programs.
 In London and Florence, the Seminar is an optional course and can be taken at the beginning or the end of your semester.
-In Beijing, Hong Kong, Madrid, Santiago, and Strasbourg, the Seminar is required, and students begin their semester abroad with their Seminar.
+In Hong Kong, Madrid, Santiago, and Strasbourg, the Seminar is required, and students begin their semester abroad with their Seminar.
 The course travels, introducing students to themes that will be reinforced throughout their semester abroad.